 What is included

-- Food: 3 meals per day; light breakfast, sandwiches for lunch and a cooked evening meal.
-Volunteers take it in turns once a week preparing something from their own country
+- Meals: 3 per day; light breakfast, sandwiches for lunch and a cooked evening meal.
+Volunteers take turns once a week preparing something from their own country.

-- Airport pickup and drop off at Belize City International Airport
+- Airport Pickup: Airport pickup and drop off at Belize City International Airport

 - Training: Orientation and project induction provided

-- Excursion Planning: Staff can help to plan weekend activities (price will be extra). e.g. canoeing through jungle, caves, tubing, visit Mayan ruins, hiking and horse-riding.
+- Excursion Planning: Staff can help to plan weekend activities (extra fees apply). e.g. canoeing through jungle, caves, tubing, visiting Mayan ruins, hiking and horse-riding.

 What is not included

 - Police/Government Background Check: US and UK citizens will be processed through Kaya (admin fee applies); all other nationalities must provide local police check.

 APPLY ONLINE Click here to apply online and pay your deposit to secure your space on your chosen project.
 Our advisors will then contact you to guide you through the next steps.